 Eggplant Parmesan is one of the things I always love to order when I go out for Italian food (you’ll sometimes see it on the menu as Eggplant Parmigiana or Melanzane alla Parmigiana).
 While I love to order this dish (or a tomato and Italian sausage pasta dish), it was only recently that I started making eggplant parm at home.

 A traditional eggplant parmesan recipe starts with breaded and fried eggplant but I wanted to enjoy it at home without all the deep frying.
 Breading and baking in the oven produces results so rich and delicious, you’ll never know the difference and your waistline will thank you!

-Eggplant has a beautiful way of mimicking the texture and the richness of a meat dish while adding a delicious earthy flavor.
+As much as I love Chicken Parmesan, eggplant has a beautiful way of mimicking the texture and the richness of a meat dish while adding a delicious earthy flavor.
 Layers of eggplant, homemade marinara and shredded parmesan and mozzarella cheese create a decadent (almost lasagna-like) dish.
 I like my eggplant parmesan to be very saucy but if you prefer less marinara sauce feel free to reduce the amount.

 How To Make Eggplant Parmesan

 Learning how to cook eggplant parmesan at home is as easy as can be!